7ejasVijay/7ejasVijay/README.md

 # 👋 Hello, World!

 Welcome to my GitHub!
 My name is Tejas.
-This is my new account.
 I'm passionate for all things code.
 Whether it's building applications or researching a new technology, I’m always eager to learn and create.

 ## 🚀 About Me